Skip to main content

 Enjoy the cooler weather and fewer crowds during fall in Spain by joining in on grape harvesting festivities.
 Grapes are harvested in September and October all over Spain—with different types of grapes grown in each region.
 It’s the perfect time to tour wineries, taste the goods, and see the winemaking process (and maybe join in on some grape stomping yourself).
 Taste bubbly Cava in Catalonia, bright txakoli in the Basque Country, and full-bodied tempranillo from the underground wine cellars of Ribera del Duero on our Food & Wine: A Taste of Spain tour.

-La Sagrada Família.
 This church is known for its unique architectural mix of Gothic and Art Nouveau design, conceptualized by the artist Antonio Gaudí.
 It’s the largest unfinished Catholic church in the world and has been under constant construction since 1882.
-In fact, it was only a quarter complete when Gaudí died in 1926, and he is buried in church’s crypt.
-To enter the church, you’ll need to purchase tickets (and they can sell out well in advance).
-We’ll take care of the tickets and show you show this Gaudían masterpiece on our A Week in Spain: Barcelona, Madrid & Seville tour.
+In fact, it was only a quarter complete when Gaudí died in 1926, and he’s buried in church’s crypt.
+You’ll need a ticket to enter the church (and they can sell out well in advance), but you won’t need to worry about that on our tours—we’ll take care of the tickets and show you this masterpiece on our A Week in Spain: Barcelona, Madrid & Seville tour.

-Prado Museum.
 If you’re wondering what to do in Spain to admire some of Europe’s incredible fine art, the Prado Museum in Madrid is home to more than 2,000 paintings and even more sculptures, drawings, and prints.
-It’s described as “a museum of painters, not paintings” due to the habits of Spain’s 16th and 17th century monarchs who collected every possible work by their favorite artists.
+It’s described as “a museum of painters, not paintings” due to 16th and 17th century Spanish monarchs who collected every possible work by their favorite artists.
 Therefore, extensive collections of the artists, Titian, El Greco, Rubens, Velázquez, and Goya are featured in the museum.
+It’s also one of our top five museums for art lovers.

 What to eat and drink in Spain

-Jamón Iberico.
 This salty, melt-in-your-mouth morsel is known worldwide.
-Jamón Iberico is a cured pork only found in Spain, due to the type of pigs (black Iberian) and their diet of regional acorns.
+Jamon Iberico is a cured pork only found in Spain, due to the type of pigs (black Iberian) and their diet of regional acorns.
 The entire rear leg of the pig is cured and shaved directly into thin slices for serving.

-Tinto de verano.
 One of the most quintessential things to do in Spain is bask in the sun while seated at an outdoor patio in a plaza.
 It’s only made better by having this beverage of red wine and lemon soda in hand.
+Want to dive deeper into Spain’s wine culture and taste regional varietals?
+Check out our Food & Wine: Barcelona & Northern Spain with America’s Test Kitchen tour.

 Aside from its religious importance, Santiago de Compostela is a seafood haven.
 It’s proximity to the northwest coast of Spain provides access to many types of fresh shellfish.
 Well-loved foods of this region include: Tetilla cheese—a mild, nutty hard cheese, pulpo a la Gallega—Galician-style boiled octopus with olive oil, salt, and Spanish paprika, and tarta de Santiago—a sweet almond cake topped with powdered sugar.